 Gaudi’s Parc Güell is a UNESCO World Heritage Site:

-Gaudi’s Parc Güell was named after the industrialist Eusebi Güell, a long-time patron of the architect.
-The park sits on the hills to the north of Barcelona’s main areas and provides a peaceful oasis of lush greenery and outstanding architectural elements.
+Parc Güell sits on the hills to the north of Barcelona’s main areas and provides a peaceful oasis of lush greenery and outstanding architectural elements.
+It was built between 1900-1914 and was named after the industrialist Eusebi Güell, a long-time patron of the architect.

 The two buildings at the entrance with unusual roofs and pinnacles have the familiar Gaudi hallmark, although not as flamboyant as some of the other Gaudi buildings.
 The serpentine shaped long bench at the main terrace shows another example of the colorful mosaic tiles that Gaudi loved to incorporate in his design for the park.
 On the northern edge of town, visitors have a spectacular vista to see much of Barcelona arrayed below.
 The terraced gardens provide an excellent combination of the natural and artificial.